[Last updated: 1 May 2023]

 We want to help you fulfill your goals and objectives while here.
-You will use this short time (typically 1-4 weeks per placement) to accomplish as much as possible.
+You will use your time to accomplish as much as possible.
 While we will suggest some general goals, each internship participant will come up with a list of objectives to complete during the internship.

-Participants in the program will be housed in a bungalow like the one shown, at a wilderness resort primarily.
-There may also be some short field-trips where we’ll stay in bungalows or hotels elsewhere.
+Participants in the program will be housed in a bungalow similar to the one shown below at a wilderness resort primarily.
+There may also be some short field trips where we’ll stay in bungalows or hotels elsewhere.

-Single bungalows, or if we have a group, we may get one of the large houses – they are much more comfortable.
-Males with males, females with females.
-Your room will usually have a bed, table, chair, fan, hammock on the porch or balcony.
+Single bungalows are the norm (smaller than the one pictured below), or if we have a group, we may get one of the large houses (shown).
+Your room will usually have a bed, table, chair, fan, and hammock on the porch or balcony.
 There are restrooms in each bungalow with hot water showers.

-Male or Female; 18 yrs or more; High school graduate; English (speaking).
+Male or Female; 18 yrs or more; Mature; High school graduate; English (speaking).
 Can communicate effectively, professionally, and politely with others.
-Positive attitude and strong work ethic is necessary because occasionally hours will be long and the weather can be warm and humid.
+A positive attitude and strong work ethic are necessary because occasionally hours will be long and the weather can be warm and humid or pouring down rain.

 Interest / Motivation

 Participants should have a very high interest in learning about snakes or other reptiles and wildlife local to the Krabi, Thailand area.
-Interns should have an insatiable desire to learn more because the opportunity is what makes this internship the best in the world.
+Interns should have an insatiable desire to learn more because the opportunity to be exposed to such a variety of wildlife here is what makes this internship one of the best in the world.

-Students coming for the internship should be comfortable handling non-venomous snakes and other reptiles on a daily basis, or be willing to learn.
-We are really looking for people with a very strong interest in the topic.
+Students coming for the internship should be comfortable handling non-venomous snakes and other reptiles on a daily basis or be willing to learn.
+We are really looking for people with a very strong interest in the subject.
 College doesn’t matter.
 Experience doesn’t matter.
-The key is desire to learn.
+The key is the desire to learn.

-You will need either comprehensive health insurance which covers your stay in Thailand, or, cash available to pay for treatment in case of accident (around $3,000 USD in case of venomous snakebite).
+You will need either comprehensive health insurance which covers your stay in Thailand or, cash available to pay for treatment in case of an accident (around $3,000 USD in case of venomous snakebite).
 You’ll be required to sign a waiver stating you have one or the other.

 - increased knowledge about snake behavior, hunting, feeding, diet, sleep, threat displays, striking, snakebite treatment

-There is no ‘typical day’ per se.
-Before your snake internship begins together we will create a schedule which covers all the things you want to learn during your time studying snakes in Thailand.
+There is really no ‘typical day’ per se.
+Before your internship begins, together we will create a schedule that covers all the topics and skills you want to learn during your time studying snakes/reptiles/amphibians in Thailand.